necat101/Hierarchos/README.md

 > 2.  **LTM Gradient Fix:** 🧠 Fixed a critical bug where gradients weren't flowing back to the LTM module, ensuring the model actually *learns* to use its memory.
 > 3.  **Stability Fixes:** 🛠️ Resolved crashes and logic errors in the chat loop, ensuring smooth, uninterrupted conversations.

-### 🚀 **New in v0.12.0: The "Performance & Compatibility" Update**

-> This update brings major performance optimizations, expanded hardware support, and critical stability fixes.
->
-> 1.  **DirectML Support (AMD GPU Acceleration):** 🎮 Added native support for AMD GPUs on Windows via DirectML/ZLUDA, enabling GPU-accelerated training on Radeon graphics cards.
-Includes automatic device detection, optimized fallbacks for DirectML-incompatible operations, and stability fixes for long training runs.
-> 2.  **LTM Memory Optimization:** ⚡ Refactored Long-Term Memory (LTM) update methods to use in-place operations, significantly reducing memory overhead and improving training speed.
-Memory updates now persist correctly across training and inference.
-> 3.  **Python 3.13 Support:** 🐍 Updated build system and setup scripts to fully support Python 3.13, including automatic detection of various Python installation paths and compatibility fixes for Windows Store, standard, and `py` launcher installations.
-> 4.  **torch.compile Stability Improvements:** 🛠️ Fixed critical issues with `torch.compile` on Windows CPU, including dynamic shape support, device detection, and compilation stability.
-Training with `--compile --force-compile` now works reliably on CPU.
-> 5.  **Enhanced Device Management:** 💻 Improved device auto-detection and selection logic, with better handling of CUDA, DirectML, and CPU devices.
-DirectML now requires explicit opt-in via `--device dml` to prevent accidental incompatibilities.
-> 6.  **Numerical Stability Fixes:** 🔒 Added comprehensive clamping and stability checks throughout the architecture, including LTM value clamping `[-20, 20]`, state clamping in worker loops, and safe operations for AMP/DirectML compatibility.

-### 🚀 **New in v0.11.15: The "Coherence" Update (Inference Fixes)**

-> This update resolves critical architectural flaws that were causing **coherence problems** and **hallucinations** during inference.
->
-> 1.  **Fixed Worker Loop Mismatch:** 🎯 Corrected a major discrepancy where the inference engine (`QuantizedHierarchos`) was advancing the RNN state `N` times per token (where `N` is `max_l_steps`), while training only advanced it once.
-This caused the model's internal state to drift ahead of the input, leading to severe incoherence.
-Inference now correctly uses a **shadow state** for pondering, matching the training logic.
-> 2.  **Fixed Memory Persistence:** 🧠 Fixed a bug where LTM updates calculated during inference were being discarded.
-The model now correctly **persists** the new memory state (`fast_vals`, `mom_vals`) to its buffers, enabling true test-time learning.
-> 3.  **Manager Pondering (ACT) in Inference:** ⚖️ Implemented the "Manager Pondering" (Adaptive Computation Time) logic in `QuantizedHierarchos` to match the training behavior.
-This resolves the "drift discrepancy" by ensuring the Manager's goal setting is consistent between training and inference.
-> 4.  **Verified Stability:** ✅ Validated with reproduction scripts confirming that training and inference drift dynamics are now identical.
-Training results show stable convergence (e.g., loss=10.6880, ponder=3.09, commit=4.30e-01).

-### 🚀 **New in v0.11.5: The "Coherence" Update (Drift Fix & Stability)**

-> This update resolves a critical **training-inference discrepancy** and further stabilizes the memory system.
->
-> 1.  **Fixed Context Drift Discrepancy:** 🎯 Aligned the "Context Drift" logic between training and inference.
-Previously, training ignored the initial drift state, causing a massive discontinuity (jitter) at every token.
-Now, both modes calculate drift consistently from the hidden state, ensuring smooth transitions.
-> 2.  **LTM Stability Clamps:** 🔒 Added safety clamps to the Long-Term Memory (LTM) update mechanism to prevent memory saturation and numerical instability during extended training runs.
-> 3.  **Robust torch.compile Support:** 🛠️ Fixed a regression in the worker loop's robustness check that was causing `torch.compile` to fail on Windows CPU.
-Training with `--force-compile` is now stable.

-### 📢 **Major Update in v0.7.0: Hugging Face `datasets` Integration & HRM Compute Note**

-> This version significantly expanded dataset compatibility by integrating the Hugging Face `datasets` library and clarified the computational cost of the HRM's reasoning process.
->
-> 1.  **Load Datasets from Anywhere:** 🌍 Hierarchos can now directly load and process datasets from the **Hugging Face Hub** or local paths using the `datasets` library.
-This adds support for numerous formats like **CSV, Parquet, JSON, Arrow**, etc., beyond the original JSONL support.
-New command-line arguments (`--hf_dataset`, `--hf_dataset_config`, `--hf_dataset_split`, `--text_column`, `--prompt_column`, `--completion_column`) allow specifying the dataset, configuration, split, and relevant text columns.
-> 2.  **Clarified HRM Training Cost:** ⏱️ Added notes explaining how the HRM's iterative convergence (`--max_h_steps`, `--max_l_steps`) directly impacts **training speed and compute requirements**.
-Higher step limits allow for deeper reasoning but increase training time significantly compared to fixed-depth architectures.

 ## About The Project